Breechbill-Davidson House

 Breechbill-Davidson House is a historic home located near Garrett in Keyser Township, DeKalb County, Indiana.
 It was built in 1889, and is a two-story, Italianate-style brick dwelling with Federal detailing.
 It hipped roof and rear wing.
+It is located adjacent to the historic Brethren in Christ Church.

 It was added to the National Register of Historic Places in 1983.